Zudoku

 This single command will (a) create a service via the -p flag and (b) start an NGINX instance:

-With this in place, it's now time to start a second instance and attach it to the service that was just created (named, in this case, wandering-shape-n6mhimgn):
+With this in place, it's now time to start a second instance and attach it to the created service (in this case, named wandering-shape-n6mhimgn):

 cd examples/nginx/ kraft cloud deploy --service wandering-shape-n6mhimgn .

-If you get a prompt saying "deployment already exists: what would you like to do with the 1 existing instance(s)?", simply choose keep.
+If you get a prompt saying "deployment already exists: what would you like to do with the 1 existing instances," choose keep.

 kraft cloud service list -o list